OracleMatrix/flutter_fullstack_socialmedia/README.md

 2. Clone this repository to your local machine.
 3. Run `flutter pub get` to install all dependencies.
 4. Launch the app using `flutter run` on your preferred emulator or physical device.

+## Contributing 🤝

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a pull request.

+## Contact / Support 📞

+For any questions or support, please open an issue or contact the maintainer via GitHub.

 ## License 📄